-Kai Havertz may have left Bayer Leverkusen for Chelsea, but in Florian Wirtz, die Werkself could have a Little Prince more than ready to ascend to King Kai's throne.
+Kai Havertz may have left Bayer Leverkusen for Chelsea, but in Florian Wirtz, Die Werkself have a Little Prince more than ready to ascend to King Kai's throne.

 Havertz was understandably a fan favourite at the BayArena, and when sporting director Rudi Völler described the youngster as Leverkusen's best ever player, there was, perhaps surprisingly, little public pushback against the 21-year-old's claim.